Accessibility links

 Welcome to Wider Europe, RFE/RL's newsletter focusing on the key issues concerning the European Union, NATO, and other institutions and their relationships with the Western Balkans and Europe's Eastern neighborhoods.

-I'm RFE/RL Europe Editor Rikard Jozwiak, and this week I am drilling down on two issues: Globsec’s big forum in Prague last week and the upcoming EU-Moldova summit.
+I'm RFE/RL Europe Editor Rikard Jozwiak, and this week I am drilling down on two major issues: the chances of the EU suspending visa liberalization for Georgia and the next EU budget.

 please wait